 "Don't overthink it," he continued, "just pick out a few images online of gallery walls you admire and start hanging your frames.
 A good rule of thumb is to keep the same distance between frames consistent, but in the end, there really are no rules; the more frames the merrier."
 Framing can be costly, but Humphrey has a low-cost trick: "I used to buy art and photos from secondhand stores just for the cool frames and then swap out the art with stuff I like better," he said.

 While the obvious (and much-loved) upgrade to any small kitchen is to add a rug, Humphrey says greenery is the way to go.
 "Houseplants are cheap and make every room brighter," he said.
 "If you're lazy like me, you won't need to go far to water them since your sink is right there.
 I like using cool baskets as containers and just dropping the plant in there so I don't have to deal with repotting them."

 Decorating a nursery on a budget is challenging, but your bundle of joy deserves the best, right?
 One foolproof, cost-effective way to change up your nursery is to paint the ceiling.
 Schrock and Dick slathered a muted pink on the ceiling of their client's nursery, and it completely transformed the room.
 "At sunset, this whole room glows," they say.

 But of course, this simple update applies to every room of the house.
 All you need is a can of paint and an afternoon spent painting with friends.
-"Everyone knows the trick of painting the walls of a room, but painting the ceiling adds something unexpected, draws the eye up, and also reminds us of one our favorite artists, James Turrell and his skyspaces," say Schrock and Dick.
+"Everyone knows the trick of painting the walls of a room, but painting the ceiling adds something unexpected, draws the eye up, and also reminds us of one of our favorite artists, James Turrell, and his skyspaces," say Schrock and Dick.